sybrew/the-seo-framework/readme.txt

 * Fixed: Robots.txt URL Location missed a slash with special permalink settings.
 * Fixed: WPML Negotiation Type miscalculation, Different Domain Language URL format was treated as the subdirectory URL format.
 * Fixed: Invalid HTML around the Local Search Settings question mark in the Inpost Metabox.
 * Fixed: Twitter card type wasn't properly sanitized.
-This didn't cause a security issue as the option value is propperly escaped before it's sent to the database and on output.
+This didn't cause a security issue as the option value is properly escaped before it's sent to the database and on output.
 Hurray for Framework.
-* Fixed: Settings radioboxes now contain a second fall back to default if empty value is and was given.
+* Fixed: Settings radio boxes now contain a second fall back to default if empty value is and was given.
-* Fixed: Missing characters at the end of the title when the theme is using an html entity that has characters like the the end of the title name.
+* Fixed: Missing characters at the end of the title when the theme is using an html entity that has characters like the end of the title name.
 * Fixed: Day date archives cache keys could've been too long on old WordPress installations.
 * Fixed: WooCommerce main shop page now listens to all the assigned page SEO settings.
 * Fixed: WooCommerce main shop page description title is now correct.
-* Fixed: When a static front page has been asigned, the Posts Page can now listen to the redirect option.
+* Fixed: When a static front page has been assigned, the Posts Page can now listen to the redirect option.
 * Fixed: Temporarily added lines back (which were removed in WordPress 4.4) beneath the option tabs in the metaboxes on mobile screens.
 * Fixed: Dynamic Title Placeholder input text visual glitch when the input text was overflowing.
 * Fixed: Miscalculation in multibyte string positioning when using non UTF-8 characters and when the server didn't support mbstring.
 This could've caused a miscalculation for the title when the theme was doing it wrong.